What New Furnace Efficiency Standards Mean for You in 2023

 Two-Stage Furnaces: What They Are and How They Work

-While two-stage furnaces are exceptionally efficient, not all models are condensing furnaces.
+While two-stage furnaces are very efficient, not all all models are condensing furnaces.

 Does a Two-Stage Furnace Function All the Time?

-A two-stage furnace won’t run all the time.
-In the low stage of operation, the furnace runs at reduced capacity in order to maintain a planned temperature more efficiently within your home.
-When more warmth or cooling is needed, the heating system will switch to its high stage and operate at full capacity.
-As such, two-stage furnaces are capable to help reduce energy costs as it is not operating continually.
+A two-stage furnace should not run constantly.
+In the low stage of operation, the furnace runs at limited capacity in order to retain a planned temperature more efficiently within your home.
+When a greater demand for energy is needed to reach the set temperature, the furnace will switch to its high stage and runs at full capacity.
+As such, two-stage furnaces are able to help reduce energy costs without operating around the clock.

-Contrasting Two-Stage and Variable-Speed Furnaces
+Differences Between Two-Stage and Variable-Speed Furnaces

 Differences Between One- and Two-Stage Furnaces